aronwk-aaron/ppa-2-sw-testing-qa-spring-2018-team-1/README.md

 ### Running Tests

-Use the following command to run the test suite and generate a coverage report:
+Use the following command to run the test suite and style checker and generate a coverage report:

 ``` bash
 # in the project root: